The most beautiful trees in and around Poole

 Poole is home to an impressive variety of trees, from huge old oaks, beeches and maritime pines to vibrant ornamental species that brighten its parks and streets.
-Whether you’re wandering through Poole Park, driving to Gravel Hill, or traversing another area in Poole, Poole’s most remarkable trees all have their own stories of resilience and beauty.
+Whether you’re wandering through Poole Park, driving to Gravel Hill, or traversing another area in Poole, the town’s most remarkable trees all have their own stories of resilience and beauty.

 Beautiful autumn colours of bald cypress trees alongside the miniature railway track in Poole Park.